kong072023/IMC-Prosperity-4/README.md

 # IMC-Prosperity-4

-~22,200 teams worldwide registered for this annual trading competition hosted by IMC Trading, a leading market maker.
+~22,200 teams worldwide registered for this annual trading competition hosted by IMC Trading.

 Team UABT